The Prompt Makes the Person(a): A Systematic Evaluation of Sociodemographic Persona Prompting for Large Language Models: Robustness Checks

 \subsection{Regression Analysis}

 To assess whether differences across demographic groups and prompt types are statistically significant, we perform ordinary least squares (OLS) regression analyses using each evaluation measure as a dependent variable.
-We show the regression coefficients in tables \ref{tab:reg_mw}, \ref{tab:reg_sd}, \ref{tab:reg_lang}, \ref{tab:reg_acc} and \ref{tab:reg_dist}. \paragraph{Influence of Prompt Types} For all open-text measures (i.e., marked word count, semantic diversity, share of non-english responses, and accuracy), we observe that demographic priming using \textit{names} leads to statistically significant improvements across \textbf{all} models ($p < 0.001$).
+We show the regression coefficients in tables \ref{tab:reg_mw}, \ref{tab:reg_sd}, \ref{tab:reg_lang}, \ref{tab:reg_acc} and \ref{tab:reg_dist}.

+\paragraph{Influence of Prompt Types.} For all open-text measures (i.e., marked word count, semantic diversity, share of non-english responses, and accuracy), we observe that demographic priming using \textit{names} leads to statistically significant improvements across \textbf{all} models ($p < 0.001$).
 Role adoption through the \textit{interview} format also yields significant improvements in marked word count and accuracy for all models ($p < 0.001$), and for 3 out of 5 models in the case of semantic diversity ($p < 0.001$) and share of non-English responses ($p < 0.01$).

 With respect to the closed-ended task, we find that the coefficients for role adoption with the \textit{interview} format are negative and statistically significant ($p < 0.001$) for 4 out of 5 models, indicating that the \textit{interview} format significantly improves alignment.
 Further, \textit{name}-based prompting that reduced stereotypes in open-ended tasks does not significantly harm alignment in 4 out of 5 models.